postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 In your [billing dashboard](http://go.postman.co/billing), select **Plan and payments** on the left, then **Invoices**.
 Select **Edit billing information**.

 Add or update your company name, billing email, address, and your VAT ID if applicable, then select **Save**.
 All future [invoices](https://go.postman.co/billing/invoices) will have the updated copy.
-To modify an existing invoice, submit a request to [Postman support](https://support.postman.com/hc/en-us).
+To change an existing invoice, submit a request to [Postman support](https://support.postman.com/hc/en-us).

 <img alt="Edit billing details" src="https://assets.postman.com/postman-docs/update-billing-details-v9.jpg" width="500px"/>